Sunday, December 18, 2016

 Jack Rooney posted

 I am originally from Cherry, Illinois...site of great 1909 mine disaster.
-The Chicago, Milwaukee, and St. Paul railroad established Cherry specifically to provide goal for their line.
+The Chicago, Milwaukee, and St. Paul railroad established Cherry specifically to provide coal for their line.
 Here is a photo of the depot at Cherry.....kind of unique with those two doors at the end.
 Know that Olgesby, IL and Gratiot, WI also had same depot.
 Wondered if anyone has ever seen another somewhere?

 Trenton Dominy: The depot location is now a modern day house.